KevinMarquette/kevinmarquette.github.io/_posts/2018-01-12-Powershell-switch-statement.md

 # Switch statement

 The `switch` statement allows you to provide a variable and a list of possible values.
-If the value matches the variable, then it's script will be executed.
+If the value matches the variable, then it's scriptblock will be executed.

     switch ( $day )
     {